wyattscarpenter/guide-to-c/readme.txt

 #define foreach(var, array) for(typeof(array[0]) *var##_p = array, var = *var##_p; var##_p < array + sizeof(array)/sizeof(array[0]); var = *++var##_p)

 Note that in this macro var is the data and var_p is a pointer to that record (we use the c pre-processor "glue" operator ## to make var_p).
-A more ideal implemention might provide us with var and var_i (the offset, ie the index) instead, but C makes that impossible to do cleanly.
+A more ideal implementation might provide us with var and var_i (the offset, ie the index) instead, but C makes that impossible to do cleanly.
 Anyhow, some examples of this code in action:

 int a[] = {69, 57, 21};
 foreach(i,a){ //standard for loop